acmoles/portfolio/portfolio/projects/wesen.md

 ---

 <div class="small">

+_How might we communicate the value of lightly-constrained product creation to an audience that isn't explicitly asking for it?_

+_How might we address the anxiety of non-technical users approaching a customisation interface?_

 Build confidence with an e-commerce store that explains the value proposition and allows shoppers to browse pre-designed products.
 Make it possible for these to be selected as the foundation for further customisation or bought immediately.